Suva999/Tic-Tac-Toe/README.md

-This is my Tic Tac Toe Project using html css and javascript
+This is sachin`s Tic Tac Toe Project using html css and javascript